 We have so much to learn from each other and we aim to promote an atmosphere of listening and learning to each other from wherever our neighbour is at on their faith journey, so respect, understanding and good relationships are built between us.

-Each week our School explores a different spiritual theme in form time and in assemblies.
+Each week our School explores a different spiritual theme in form time and through assemblies.
 These are explored in many varied and creative ways by staff and students who contribute to that special time in the morning that is set apart for reflection on our lives and spiritual development.
 We are supported by our local churches.
-Clergy and church youth workers regularly contribute to assemblies and Eucharists.
+Clergy and church youth workers regularly contribute to assemblies and chaplaincy activities.

 Please find below details for our School Chaplain, Mrs Ratnayake:

 Tel: 01932 778642

-Our School's foundation is as part of the London Diocesan Board for Schools, the educational arm of the London Diocese.
+Our School's foundation is part of the London Diocesan Board for Schools, the educational arm of the London Diocese.
 Further information can be found on their website http://schools.london.anglican.org/

 The Bishop's Building